 Will I need medical testing before surgery?

 Your health conditions and your planned surgery may require that you undergo testing before surgery.
-Testing may include blood work, radiographs, EKGs and in some cases medical clearance by your primary care provider or specialists such as a cardiologist.
+Testing may include blood work, X-rays, EKGs and in some cases medical clearance by your primary care provider or specialists such as a cardiologist.